radius-project/radius/docs/contributing/contributing-pull-requests/README.md

 Ideally everything works the first time, but you may not be so lucky!
 Our automation will add comments to your pull request that helps explain what's happening.
 This will include links to logs where you can diagnose what's happening.

+The functional tests workflow requires an approval to run by our approvers who will be automatically notified when the PR is submitted.
+Once the PR is deemed acceptable and a test run on the PR is approved, you should see the functional tests run for your PR.

 If you get stuck with a failure you can't understand, feel free to ask the maintainers for help.

 ### CodeQL security analysis